 - an open platform architecture allows to extend GitHub's built-in functionality via bots and third-party services

-- open document formats enable a vivid ecosystem of tool support
+- open document formats like Markdown enable a vivid ecosystem of tool support

 On a basic level, GitHub is nothing more than a shared folder in the cloud, containing files and subfolders.
 Git's primary use case is downloading the files and folders to your computer so that you can edit them locally, but that is not relevant here.
 Originate's intranet uses GitHub's web interface.

 GitHub's web UI shows previews for many common file types